-For more information and tips about upgrading your blog and tricks specifically for food bloggers, check our ‘Blogging Basics‘ course – with a module for food bloggers.
+For more information and tips about upgrading your blog and tricks specifically for food bloggers, check our MBA course library – with a module on WordPress and blog design.

 Food bloggers rejoice, as today we are talking about taking your recipes to the next level – extra brownie points as you can do it without spending a penny!